directus/directus/docs/guides/real-time/getting-started/graphql.md

 ## Create a Subscription

-After subscribing to collections over your connection, you will real-data changes in your collection.
-To subscribe to a `messages` collection, the query would look like this:
+After subscribing to collections over your connection, you will receive real-time data changes of those collections.
+To subscribe to a
+`messages` collection, the query would look like this:

 ```js